Please wait a few moments while we replace your file.

 The file was successfully replaced.

 Daniel Brisson is Associate Professor at the Graduate School of Social Work.
 He teaches in the areas of community practice, research and statistics.
 Daniel's scholarship is focused on improving the health and well-being of families living in low-income neighborhoods.
 Daniel has studied the impact of social cohesion and social capital in the lives of families living in low-income neighborhoods.
-He is currently studying subsidized housing and the support services that are most effective for low-income families.
+He is currently studying subsidized housing and the effects of supportive services in subsidized housing.
+Along with Stephanie Lechuga Peña, Daniel has developed and is now testing a dual generation, 10 week, curriculum-based intervention in low-income housing neighborhoods called Parents and Children Bonding.
 Daniel is actively working with a number of community partners on his research including the Denver Housing Authority, Mercy Housing, and the Piton Foundation.

 Brisson, D., Lopez, A. & Yoder, J. (2014).
 Neighborhood contextual effects on the mental health trajectories of low-income mothers: A test of collective efficacy and neighborhood problems.
 Journal of Community Psychology, 42(5).